laravel/docs/collections.md

     // false

-Alternatively, you may pass a string to the `contains` method to determine whether the collection does not contain a given item value:
+Alternatively, you may pass a string to the `doesntContain` method to determine whether the collection does not contain a given item value:

     $collection = collect(['name' => 'Desk', 'price' => 100]);